Getting Started

 • External frame trigger checkbox

 Allows the start of each frame (one frame is a complete gate sequence with X gate steps) to be synchronized with an external source.
-On the rising edge of the frame trigger, a new n-bit image sequence is integrated, dependent on the bit depth set by the user.
+On the rising edge of the frame trigger, a new n-bit image sequence is integrated, depending on the equivalent image levels set by the user.
 The external trigger is sampled with the internal 100MHz clock, thus requiring the trigger to have a minimum pulse width of roughly 12ns.
 If this mode is activated through the TCP/IP interface, a READY confirmation will be sent before starting the sequence, so you know when it is safe to start triggering the camera.

 • External gate trigger checkbox

 Allows the start of each gate pulse to be controlled with an external source.
-This triggering cannot operate together with the external frame triggering.
 On each rising edge of the gate trigger, a single gate is opened for the duration set by the gate width.
-The minimum distance between two consecutive gate triggers depends on the connected laser clock frequency, i.e. the dead time is roughly the period of the laser clock.
-A higher laser clock frequency will thus allow for a shorter dead time.
+As soon as the gate closes, the system is ready to receive a new trigger.
 The integration time of a single image is set separately in the software as usual.
-In this integration time, there can be as little as zero external gate triggers up to a maximum of the integration time divided by the laser clock period.
-This mode requires a synchronization clock to be active on the laser clock SMA for the internal gating circuitry to be operational.
+In this integration time, there can be as little as zero external gate triggers up to a maximum of the integration time divided by the gate width + 2ns.
 The external trigger is sampled with the internal 500MHz clock, thus requiring the trigger to have a minimum pulse width of roughly 3ns.
+The external gate trigger should be applied on the laser clock input SMA.

 • Save (single/multi) checkbox